Arthur Frederick Bettinson: Legacy

-Bettinson's funeral was held at Highgate Cemetery on 29 December 1926.
-Among the attendees were Pedlar Palmer, Jimmy Wilde, Joe Beckett and Joe Bowker.
-Many wreaths were sent, one from Mr Val Baker, President of the Amateur Boxing Association, which read: "From an old admirer and disciple of the old champion".

-Bettinson was inducted into the 'Pioneer' category of the International Boxing Hall of Fame in 2011.
+Bettinson's funeral was attended by leading figures from British boxing, including Pedlar Palmer, Jimmy Wilde, Joe Beckett and Joe Bowker.
+Among the wreaths was one from Val Baker, President of the Amateur Boxing Association, which read: "From an old admirer and disciple of the old champion".
+In 2011, he was posthumously inducted into the International Boxing Hall of Fame in the Non-Participant category.
+A Westminster Green Plaque was unveiled at 43 King Street in October 2015, commemorating Bettinson and Fleming as founders of the National Sporting Club.